 The internet is a far-reaching platform that allows businesses to connect to their customers from anywhere in the world.
 Within the internet, there are effective methods that connect you, the business owner, to the potential customer.
-Email marketing is a very powerful tool that can promote sales, therefore bringing revenue to your business.
+Email marketing is a very powerful tool that can promote sales and bring revenue to your business.
 Email open rates are the highest they’ve been since 2007, and are growing year-over-year and month-over-month.

 Importance of Email Lead Generation

 Generating leads is not a guarantee that they will be converted.
 Typically, the majority (79%) of your generated leads are not likely to spend even a cent on your products.
 But it doesn’t end there;

 Assuming you had 1000 leads generated through email, and that their average rate of conversion was 5% on purchases, it means only 100 of them were converted.
 Now, supposing they were 20000 and the rate of conversion remained the same, the sales would have been 1000!